Publish Office Add-ins using Centralized Deployment via the Microsoft 365 admin center

 - Centralized Deployment of new and updated add-ins to individuals, groups, or an organization.

 - Deployment to multiple client platforms, including Windows, Mac, and the web.
 For Outlook, deployment to iOS and Android is also supported.
 (However, while user installation of Excel, Outlook, Word, and PowerPoint add-ins on iPad is supported, Centralized Deployment to iPad is not supported.)

 - Deployment to English language and worldwide tenants.

 - Deployment of cloud-hosted add-ins.

 - Deployment of add-ins that are hosted within a firewall.

 - Automatic installation of an add-in for users when they launch the Office application.

 - Automatic removal of an add-in for users if the admin turns off or deletes the add-in, or if users are removed from Azure Active Directory or from a group to which the add-in has been deployed.

-Centralized Deployment is the recommended way for an Office 365 admin to deploy Office add-ins within an organization, provided that the organization meets all requirements for using Centralized Deployment.
-For information about how to determine if your organization can use Centralized Deployment, see Determine if Centralized Deployment of add-ins works for your Office 365 organization.
+Centralized Deployment is the recommended way for a Microsoft 365 admin to deploy Office Add-ins within an organization, provided that the organization meets all requirements for using Centralized Deployment.
+For information about how to determine if your organization can use Centralized Deployment, see Determine if Centralized Deployment of add-ins works for your Microsoft 365 organization.

-In an on-premises environment with no connection to Office 365, or to deploy SharePoint add-ins or Office Add-ins that target Office 2013, use a SharePoint add-in catalog.
+In an on-premises environment with no connection to Microsoft 365, or to deploy SharePoint add-ins or Office Add-ins that target Office 2013, use a SharePoint app catalog.
 To deploy COM/VSTO add-ins, use ClickOnce or Windows Installer, as described in Deploying an Office solution.